sometimesvlad/Networker/README.md

 # Networker - for combat situations
 "Networker" - tool for penetration testing, indispensable instrument where there is no access to Nmap and Netcat
-# Modules
+## Modules

 — Bind Shell

 — Incoming connections handler

 — Port scanner
-# Useful scripts
+## Useful scripts

-— python backdoor script with instructions
+— Python backdoor script with instructions